Asynchronous multi-class traffic management in wide area networks: System Model of TE

-\textbf{NIPU action.} NIPU action is activated by the TE server at a fixed frequency, or when a preset condition is satisfied.
-The condition can be the detection of congestion, queue overload, and excessive delay.
-Firstly, the SDN controller monitors the state of underlying nodes, queues, and links and uploaded it to the TE server when NIPU is activated.
-Following this, the TE server computes new link prices and transmits them to service brokers.
+\textbf{NIPU.} The service brokers execute FDTC actions independently without negotiation.
+Then, decision conflicts on traffic control may occur, causing link overload or underload.
+In this context, a NIPU action is activated by the TE server at a fixed frequency, or when a preset condition (e.g., the detection of congestion, queue overflow, and excessive delay) is satisfied.
+Firstly, the SDN controller obtains the telemetry result of network states from intermediate nodes and uploaded it to the TE server.
+Following this, the TE server calculates new link prices and transmits them to service brokers.
 Adjusting link prices changes the traffic control behaviors of distributed service brokers, resulting in the transition of network state.
-An iteration strategy for link prices is proposed in Section IV to accomplish optimal network utility and control queueing delay.

-The asynchronous TE paradigm outlined above has various advantages over the periodic TE paradigm.
-For instance, FDTC action is instantly executed upon flow arrival, and service brokers make local decisions with negligible information propagation delay.
-As a result, delay-sensitive flows experience immediate delivery.
-In addition, the transmission overhead of the collected states and link prices is relatively low due to their limited data scales, enhancing the scalability of the paradigm.
+Then, undesired events, such as link congestion, packet loss, and long queueing delay, caused by decision conflicts of service brokers are eliminated.
+Designing a link pricing strategy in a time-varying system is a challenge, and our solution is proposed in Sec.
+IV.